Heleonix/heleonix/README.md

 ### CONVERTERS

-classes with "format", "parse", getDictionary(dictionaryName, keyName, ...args), getConfig(...) functions.
+Classes with "format", "parse" functions.
+Have getDictionary(name, key, args) function.
+Have getConfig(name, key) function.

 ### ACTIONS

-have "execute" function and an object with all passed properties have getConfig(name, key) function.
+Have "execute" function and an object with all passed properties Have getConfig(name, key) function.
 Can inject services.

 ### PROVIDERS

 Provide dictionary definitions, component definitions, style definitions, theme definitions, configs definitions (in yhis case a config to fetch other configs needs to be available earlier, i.e. defined at compile time).
+Have getConfig(name, key) function.
 Can inject services.
-have getConfig(name, key) function.

 index.html -> `<div id="root"></div>`